Let’s get some basic productivity things out of the way right away, shall we?

 5. Consider a commitment this year to being clutter-neutral.
 Do your traditional cleanup of stuff in your life, from your blog reader to your office, and then in order to maintain that, commit to eliminating something as soon as something new comes along.
 For example, let’s say you find a new blog you want to read.
 Unsubscribe from an old one to balance it out.
 Installed a new app on your mobile?
 Delete an old one.
 Got a new houseplant?
 Move an existing one outside.
 Kids got a new toy?
 Help them pick one to give away to charity.
 Added a new friend on Facebook?
 Ditch a connection you never talk to any more.
 Once you’ve got things where you want them, a commitment to being clutter-neutral will help you maintain that.

 6. Change your passwords.
 More importantly, change your password to something that’s much longer and easy to remember.
 Password length matters a great deal more than complexity, as cited in this Carnegie Mellon paper.
 16 characters is the minimum you should aim for, but go as long as practical.
-For example, p@s$w0rd is significantly less secure than IUsedToLiveAt1359CommonwealthAvenueBostonMA or MyFreshmanYearDormWas1stSchaeferHall.
+For example, [email protected]$w0rd is significantly less secure than IUsedToLiveAt1359CommonwealthAvenueBostonMA or MyFreshmanYearDormWas1stSchaeferHall.
 Think up old addresses, old relationships, things that are firmly lodged in your memory that can make for really passwords you can’t easily forget.

 What are your starter tips for the new year?

 Want to read more like this from Christopher Penn?
 Get updates here: